petebaker/dryworkflow/README.md

 - pandoc   [http://johnmacfarlane.net/pandoc/](http://johnmacfarlane.net/pandoc/)
 - miktex   [http://miktex.org/](http://miktex.org/)

 **MACOSX** users should install a recent version of *Xcode CLT* (Xcode command line tools) and *Homebrew* in order to install *make* and *git*.
-Unfortnately, I don't yet know much about Macs as my brand new (and first) MacBook Pro is still in for repairs.
+Unfortunately, I don't yet know much about Macs as my brand new (and first) MacBook Pro is still in for repairs.
 For some hints try [http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/).
 Finally, to produce pdf reports *MacTex* [https://tug.org/mactex/](https://tug.org/mactex/) is recommended.

 In **linux**, if they aren't already installed, simply install these packages using the system package manager.